harshbhatt7579-droid/harsh-bhatt-portfolio/README.md

 Certifications & Education: Display 'SEO Certification - Skillwaala (BR Softech, Mar 2026)' and 'BA Degrees (IGNOU & NIOS)'.

-Contact Footer: Include phone (7302952577), email (harshbhatt7579@gmail.com), location (Dehradun, Uttarakhand), and a functional contact form."
+Contact Footer: Include phone, email , location (Dehradun, Uttarakhand), and a functional contact form."

-This project was built with [Lovable](https://lovable.dev).
+This project was built with.

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/efb40bf6-b166-45e3-b9ba-31964dcf2c32).
+Continue developing this project in the.

 - **Ship faster**: describe what you want to build and Lovable handles the code.
 - **Stay in sync**: every change made in Lovable is committed straight to this repository.